 Oats - Hot oatmeal, overnight cold oatmeal or using oats in baking are all great ways to add anywhere from 2-5 grams of soluble fiber to your diet.

 Fish - Adding fish to your diet will provide omega-3s which have been shown to be protective of your heart.
 Salmon, albacore tuna and herring all provide great sources of the omega-3s.

 Nuts - This protein rich food not only holds your hunger longer than most other foods, it also helps to reduce your bad cholesterol.
 While it is high in fat, keep in mind it is the healthy fat that helps to protect your body.
 Choose from varieties like almonds, peanuts, cashews and walnuts, to name a few.

-Vegetable Oils - Replace butter or shortening with vegetable oils like canola or safflower oils when cooking.
+Cooking Oils - Replace butter or shortening with olive, avocado, or safflower oils.

 Soy - Increasing this plant based protein, which can be found in the form of tofu, edamame or soy milk, has been shown to lower your LDL's.

 Beans - These are the perfect addition to any diet as part of a salad, into a soup, a side dish or anyway you might imagine.
 Loaded with soluble fiber, they are great for weight control, along with their ability to lower cholesterol.
 We love slow cooked beans, but if you don't, there are many easy ways to sneak them into your meals.
 You can even make "meatballs" out of beans to trick yourself into eating them: Black Bean Vegetarian Meatballs with Tzatziki Sauce

 Red Wine - Many red wines are made with a variety of higher fiber red grapes, which have been shown to significantly lower cholesterol levels.
 Of course consumption should be in moderation.